MuViSU/SASA2025_MDAG/README.md

 ## Before the workshop

 - Ensure that you have a recently updated version of R Studio on your laptop.
 - Create a personal GitHub account before the workshop.
-Refer to <a href="https://muvisu.github.io/SASA2025_MDAG/Part4a_preparation.html" target="_blank">Part 4a</a>.
+Refer to [Part 4 preparation](Part4/Part4a_preparation.html).

 ## Workshop programme